Uvacoder/uvacodernotes10b/blog/2021-01-03-visualcube-oll-pll-python.md

 The following Python script iterates through these dicts to get the images and saves them locally as **<oll_number>.svg** and **<pll_name>.svg** respectively in separate directories.
 Notice the `oll_url` has an additional parameter called `stage` equal to `oll` so that irrelevant stickers are masked from being coloured and makes the result clearer.
 Just replace the occurences of `svg` in the file to `png` and run the script again to get all images as PNG files.

 Make sure to run this from an empty directory.
+Note that these algorithms may not be the best ones in terms of fingertricks and efficiency.
+In some algs, y/y'/y2 moves have been added at the beginning in order to output images at an angle in which I apply certain algs.

 ```python title="script.py"
 import os